-April 23, 2016 - My two sons earned their yellow belts in class today.
+April 23, 2016 - My kids, Brandon and Matthew, earned their yellow belts in class today.
 All of the parents watched as four of eleven students were being tested.
 One of the parents turned to me and said, "Your sons look really good out there!"
 It was almost like a passing of the torch as two new kids joined the class and watched my sons earn their new ranks, similar to when my kids joined last year and watched two kids earn their new ranks in their first class.

 April 25, 2016, 5:30pm - class 92 with Roderick Johnson - 7 students.
 During one sequence of ukemi practice, we had to perform as many compact rolls as we could from one end of the dojo to the other and somehow I performed an advanced roll without even knowing it.
 Sensei pointed out that it was a black belt-level roll.
 We practiced that roll next, but I couldn't figure out how to replicate it.
 It's just one of those things that happened maybe because of luck, maybe because I was completely relaxed and pulled it out of me.
 We practiced Katatori Nikkyo Omote (4th kyu), Ushiro Tekubitori Kotegaeshi Omote (5th kyu) and Sankyo Omote (4th kyu), Morotetori Kokyuho (5th kyu), and Kokyudosa.